Clemson vs. Miami (FL) Predictions, College Basketball BetMGM Promo Codes, & Picks - January 3

 - The Hurricanes are outscoring opponents by 14.9 points per game, with a +179 scoring differential overall.
 They put up 84.7 points per game (22nd in college basketball) and allow 69.8 per contest (144th in college basketball).

-- Miami (FL) prevails in the rebound battle by an average of 5.4 boards.
-It records 38.2 rebounds per game (114th in college basketball) compared to its opponents' 32.8.
+- Miami (FL) wins the rebound battle by 5.4 boards on average.
+It records 38.2 rebounds per game, 115th in college basketball, while its opponents grab 32.8.

-- Miami (FL) makes 9.3 three-pointers per game (49th in college basketball) while shooting 41.2% from deep (fourth-best in college basketball).
-It is making 1.6 more threes than its opponents, who drain 7.7 per game at 26.4%.
+- Miami (FL) knocks down 1.6 more threes per contest than the opposition, 9.3 (49th in college basketball) compared to its opponents' 7.7.

 - Miami (FL) and its opponents have been mostly even in the turnover battle.
 The Hurricanes commit 13.1 per game (290th in college basketball) and force 13.2 (91st in college basketball).